 A Profoundly Different (and Natural) Approach

-Chinese herbal medicine, by contrast, has the potential to profoundly delivery quality, healthy sleep, without side effects or addiction.
-The secret to the Chinese herbal medicine approach is disrupted sleep is always considered a condition of the whole body rather than merely the brain.
-Chinese herbal medicine therapies don’t simply “knock you out” or make you drowsy enough to sleep, rather they seek to correct the underlying imbalance that results in sleeplessness.
-In addressing the “root” of the problem, Chinese medicine therapies produce better, more restorative sleep and improved mood, alertness, and general well-being during the day.
+Chinese herbal medicine has traditionally been used to support restful sleep and relaxation, and is generally well-tolerated when used as directed.
+The secret to the Chinese herbal medicine approach is that disrupted sleep is always considered a condition of the whole body rather than merely the brain.
+Chinese herbal medicine therapies don’t simply “knock you out” or make you drowsy enough to sleep, rather, they seek to correct the underlying imbalance that results in sleeplessness.
+In addressing the “root” of the problem, Chinese medicine therapies are traditionally used to support a healthy sleep cycle, mood balance, and daytime wellness.

 Which Formula is Best for You?

-According to Chinese herbal medicine theory, the symptoms surrounding lower quality sleep are due to inability of the “Heart to store the Sprit”.
+According to Chinese herbal medicine theory, the symptoms surrounding lower quality sleep are due to the inability of the “Heart to store the Spirit”.
 But other organs and pathological mechanisms require healthy support as well.
-In order to select the correct formula and get optimal results, it is important think holistically examine all of one’s additional characteristics, even if you may have imagined them to unrelated to your sleep disturbances.
+In order to select the correct formula and get optimal results, it is important to think holistically and examine all of one’s additional characteristics, even if you may have imagined them to be unrelated to your sleep disturbances.

-When considered in this holistic manner, Mental Tranquility and Physical Tranquility treat two nearly opposing patterns of insomnia.
+When considered in this holistic manner, Mental Tranquility and Cool Slumber are based on traditional formulas that support balance and relaxation for differing sleep needs.
 The descriptions are meant as a guide and indicate general trends.
 It is not necessary to have every characteristic or even a majority listed below.
-Rather it is important to focus on the pattern.
-Most folks will tend to fall in one category or another.
+Rather, it is important to focus on the pattern.
+Most folks will tend to fall into one category or another.

 Are You Hot or Are You Cold?

-Mental Tranquility delivers better sleep if you find yourself more closely associated “cold patterns”; Physical Tranquility, is the opposite, delivering better sleep if you are more associated with heat:
+Mental Tranquility may be more appropriate for those who experience “cold patterns”; Cool Slumber is the opposite, delivering better sleep if you are more associated with heat:

 How is Your Digestion?

-• Mental Tranquility addresses “Spleen Qi” deficiency and is usually be more suitable for folks with poor digestion, bloating, abdominal discomfort, and loose stools.
+- Mental Tranquility addresses “Spleen Qi” deficiency and is usually more suitable for folks with poor digestion, bloating, abdominal discomfort, and loose stools.

-• Physical Tranquility caters to “Kidney Yin” deficiency, which is usually linked with insufficient body fluids and dryness, resulting in constipation (sometimes) or commonly resulting mouth sore.
+- Cool Slumber caters to “Kidney Yin” deficiency, which is usually linked with insufficient body fluids and dryness, resulting in constipation (sometimes) or commonly resulting in mouth sores.
 Because it uses yin nourishing herbs that can sometimes be hard on the stomach, this formula it is generally not recommended for folks with stomach problems (unless it is modified).

 How Old Are You?

-• Mental Tranquility is more likely appropriate for individuals in their 30s or 40s.
-This is time when the everyday wear and tear of work and family life can finally catches up with us, leading to a QI deficiency.
+- Mental Tranquility is more likely appropriate for individuals in their 30s or 40s.
+This is the time when the everyday wear and tear of work and family life can finally catch up with us, leading to a QI deficiency.

-• Physical Tranquility tends to be a better fit for middle age or older individuals.
+- Cool Slumber tends to be a better fit for middle-aged or older individuals.
 A popular saying in Chinese medicine is that we exhaust our naturally acquired yin essence by the age of forty.
 A lack of yin will produce the symptoms of heat described above.
 These symptoms are probably more likely to appear in one’s 40s, 50s, and 60s.

 Gynecological Patterns

-• Mental Tranquility: women who tend to have spotting at the beginning or end of their period on a regular basis are often Qi deficient.
-Mental Tranquility is a commonly used formula for this condition.
-It is coincides with sleep disturbances, it is usually an excellent choice for both.
+- Mental Tranquility: Mental Tranquility is traditionally used to support women’s health and promote overall balance.
+It is coincides with sleep disturbances, and it is usually an excellent choice for both.

 Using these four guiding issues, you should hopefully be able to determine which formula is best for you.
-Chinese medicine practitioners often rely on the “tongue exam” as part of their practice, and you might want to exam your own tongue in the mirror.
-Generally a pale tongue with a white coating of moss indicates Mental Tranquility; a bright red tongue with little, patchy, or no moss is a good sign that Physical Tranquility will be the better choice.
+Chinese medicine practitioners often rely on the “tongue exam” as part of their practice, and you might want to examine your own tongue in the mirror.
+Generally a pale tongue with a white coating of moss indicates Mental Tranquility; a bright red tongue with little, patchy, or no moss is a good sign that Cool Slumber will be the better choice.
 Good luck.
 We hope that nighttime rejuvenation is just around the corner for you.